mindmill/ladon-s3-server/README.md

 Supported so far is only access via REST API, no ACL, no policies, no torrent ....

-To see what you can build with it have a look at the [wiki](https://github.com/mindmill/ladon-s3-server/wiki) where you can download a full Ladon application.
+To see what you can build with it have a look at  [Ladon Data Center Edition](https://github.com/mindmill/ladon-data-center-edition) where you can see a full Ladon application.
 ### License
 Copyright (C) 2018 Mind Consulting